agoryaeva/fratons2atoms/README.md

 The atomic coordinates are written from the distribution of atomic densities after applying three consecutive filters:

 ### Filter 1:
-removing numerical fluctuations in the amplitude of the initial densities (due to the numerical integration, thermal fluctuations, etc.)
+This filter removes numerical fluctuations in the amplitude of the initial densities (due to the numerical integration, thermal fluctuations, etc.)

 The densities ρi1,i2,i3 from the grid ri1,i2,i3 are convoluted with a Gaussian with standard deviation `sigma`: